 Unlike conventional stovetop and oven-based cooking methods, microwaves operate by firing electromagnetic radiation at your food.
 These waves effectively target the food's internal water molecules, agitating them at a rate that produces enough friction to generate heat.
 It would be a stretch to say microwaves heat food from the inside out, but it's more accurate than perceiving them as enclosed boxes of hot air—they have, to quote Kenji, "the unique ability to penetrate through the exterior of food when heating it."
 For this reason, they excel at cooking ingredients evenly, rapidly, and efficiently—you can get the full why and how from Kenji's excellent post on the science of heat and temperature.

 So, while microwaves won't produce enough heat to incur the Maillard browning reaction responsible for that delicious crust on your steak, and while they have a tendency to dry foods out if preventative steps aren't taken (hence the film of plastic that comes over your tray of frozen lasagna), there are plenty of tasks better suited to microwaves than any traditional heating element out there.
-I polled my colleagues for their favorite tried-and-true microwave shortcuts; from dehydrating herbs to par-cooking potatoes to toasting nuts, these eight uses will put even the most adamant skeptics in their place.
+I polled my colleagues for their favorite tried-and-true microwave shortcuts; from dehydrating herbs to par-cooking potatoes to toasting nuts, these nine uses will put even the most adamant skeptics in their place.

 Make Your Own Powdered Herbs and Other Seasonings